-If the Level 2 decision was not in your favor and you still disagree with the denial, you may file a Level 3 Request for Hearing with the Office of Medicare Hearings & Appeals (OMHA) before an administrative law judge, also called an “ALJ”.
-The minimum amount in controversy for a Level 3 appeal is at least $130 (in 2012).
+If the Level 2 decision was not in your favor and you still disagree with the denial, you may file a Level 3 Request for Hearing with the Office of Medicare Hearings & Appeals (OMHA) before an administrative law judge, also called an "ALJ".
+The minimum amount in controversy for a Level 3 appeal is at least $180 (in 2022 and 2023).
 The amount in controversy requirement changes annually, but it will always be indicated in your Level 2 decision.

 You should consider whether to obtain legal advice before requesting an ALJ hearing.
 The hearings are informal proceedings and you are not required to know the rules of evidence to present your case, so attorneys aren't required, but having an attorney represent you can increase your chances of winning the appeal.
 You may also appoint a personal representative, such as a spouse, friend, caregiver, or patient advocate to appear on your behalf.

-If you disagree with the MAC’s Level 4 Decision and the amount in controversy (AIC) is at least $1,350 (in 2012), you can file a civil action in your local federal district court.
+If you disagree with the MAC's Level 4 Decision and the amount in controversy (AIC) is at least $1,760 (in 2022 and 2023), you can file a civil action in your local federal district court.
 Your lawsuit must be filed within 60 days of receiving the unfavorable MAC Decision.
 This is the last level of appeal available to you.
-The MAC’s Notice of Decision will give you information about filing a lawsuit, but as this is a formal court proceeding, you should probably hire a Medicare lawyer to help you file the lawsuit.
+The MAC's Notice of Decision will give you information about filing a lawsuit, but as this is a formal court proceeding, you should probably hire a Medicare lawyer to help you file the lawsuit.